Cisco Unified Contact Center Express Solution Architecture for Cisco Unified Communications Manager

 Cisco Agent Desktop does not show activities that occur on non-ACD lines with the exception of JAL calls that are on non-ACD lines.

 Historical reports display call activity on monitored lines.
-Agent state is determined based on the ACD line only.
+Agent state is determined based on the line involved and original nature of the call.

 For agent devices with monitored non-ACD lines, make sure to include the non-ACD lines as the CTI controlled lines when performing sizing for Unified CM server(s).